gparuthi/gparuthi.github.io/_posts/2014-04-20-kiva-networks.md

 thumbnail: "/images/kiva-networks/network.png"
 alias: /work/kiva-networks/
 metadata_only: false
-tags: Machine Learning
+tags: Machine Learning, Data-Scientist
 abstract:
 |
-   This study looks at how the lender network of Kiva based on the team membership correlates with the fulfillment of loans and the outcomes of the fulfilled loans.
-In particular, we are interested in predicting (1) how soon a loan is funded, as well as (2) whether the loan gets funded by the deadline.
+  Can lender networks of Kiva based on the team membership predict (1) how soon a loan is funded, as well as (2) whether the loan gets funded by the deadline.
 bullets:
 |